Could a combination of two unorthodox treatment methods be the answer for late-stage pleural mesothelioma patients?

 That’s what the medical industry hopes for after scientists delivered promising news to an audience last month at the annual American Association for Cancer Research conference.

-According to a report on the ScienceDaily website, a preliminary clinical evaluation tested the effectiveness of genetically modified T-cell therapy on patients with pleural tumors.
+According to a report on the ScienceDaily website, a preliminary clinical evaluation tested the effectiveness of genetically modified CAR T-cell therapy for mesothelioma in patients with pleural tumors.
 The experiment shows encouraging results for cancer patients, and a clinical trial will begin later in 2019.
 Mesothelioma is a focus of the study, too, as 19 of the 21 people included in the testing had late-stage pleural mesothelioma.

 However, there are some twists — as regular T-cell therapy does not have a track record of helping people with these types of cancers.
 In fact, many people respond poorly to this type of treatment because T-cells attack the body’s healthy cells in addition to cancerous ones.
 When this occurs, the body becomes vulnerable to other health issues.